 About EWG’s Guide to Healthy Cleaning

 Environmental Working Group’s mission is to use the power of information to protect human health and the environment.
 EWG’s Guide to Healthy Cleaning gives you practical solutions to protect yourself and your family from everyday exposures to potentially harmful chemicals.
 U.S. law allows manufacturers of cleaning products to use almost any ingredient they wish, including known carcinogens and substances that can harm fetal and infant development.
 And the government doesn’t review the safety of products before they’re sold.
 To fill those gaps, EWG’s staff scientists compared the ingredients listed on cleaning product labels, websites and worker safety documents with the information available in the top government, industry and academic toxicity databases and the scientific literature on health and environmental problems tied to cleaning products.
-They used that information to create EWG’s Guide to Healthy Cleaning, which provides you with easy-to-navigate safety ratings for a wide range of cleaners and ingredients.Read more:
+They used that information to create EWG’s Guide to Healthy Cleaning, which provides you with easy-to-navigate hazard ratings for a wide range of cleaners and ingredients.Read more:

 - Quick Facts on EWG’s Guide to Healthy Cleaning

 - Product and Ingredient Ratings in EWG’s Guide to Healthy Cleaning